PrathameshRSH26/prathameshrsh26/README.md

 <img align="right" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="300" />

-🚀 Enthusiastic web developer with a focus on front-end programming and designing user-friendly, responsive interfaces.
-I'm experienced in building full-stack MERN applications and always eager to learn and collaborate on real-world projects.
+🚀 Final-year IT engineering student passionate about front-end development and creating clean, responsive user interfaces.
+Currently learning to build full-stack MERN applications and always excited to explore new technologies and work on real-world projects with others.

 ---